vedad/amelie/README.md

 # amelie
-Analysis of transit light curves and radial velocities of planets and eclipsing binaries
+Analysis of light curves and radial velocities of transiting planets and eclipsing binaries